Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: Related Works

-Since the proposed method is primarily applied to non-prehensile manipulation, we review the relevant prior work below.
+\paragraph{Non-Prehensile Manipulation} Since the proposed method is primarily applied to non-prehensile manipulation, we review the relevant prior work below.
 Non-prehensile manipulation \cite{mason1986mechanics} is defined as manipulating objects without explicitly grasping them.
 Classic work in non-prehensile manipulation studied the mechanics and control of the manipulator-object motion primitives \cite{lynch1996stable, akella1998posing}.
 However, motion primitives face scalability issue in the open-ended world.
-Recent effort attacks the problem through contact-implicit planning \cite{mordatch2012contact, moura2022non, yi2023precise, wang2022contact, posa2014direct, cheng2023enhancing,kurtz2023inverse,aydinoglu2024consensus, yang2024dynamic, bui2025push}, which allows a robot to automatically discover contact modes through optimization with contact dynamics.
+Recent methods solve the problem through contact-implicit planning \cite{mordatch2012contact, moura2022non, yi2023precise, wang2022contact, posa2014direct, cheng2023enhancing,kurtz2023inverse,aydinoglu2024consensus, yang2024dynamic, bui2025push}, which allows a robot to automatically discover contact modes through optimization through contact dynamics.
 Learning methods have also been used in non-prehensile manipulation, such as the work based on reinforcement learning \cite{zhou2023hacman, cho2024corn,cho2025hierarchical,li2025pin,lin2025sim}, imitation learning \cite{chi2025diffusion, saigusa2022imitation, zhu2023viola, rouxel2024flow, tosun2019pixels, wang2025hierarchical} or both \cite{sun2022integrating}.
-From method structure perspective, our work is most relevant to the recent work of PushAnything \cite{bui2025push}, HiDex \cite{cheng2023enhancing}, HACMan \cite{zhou2023hacman} and HDP \cite{wang2025hierarchical}.
-PushAnything samples contact locations and evaluates them via MPC; HiDex uses MCTS for contact selection followed by path planning; HACMan jointly learns contact selection and motion in a single RL policy; and HDP employs a diffusion-based hierarchy for contact prediction and trajectory generation.
-In contrast, our method introduces a tightly coupled RL–MPC hierarchy in which the learned decision goes beyond contact point selection to include an object-level subgoal, and the predicted contact intention directly parameterizes the low-level MPC controller.
+Recent work of PushAnything~\cite{bui2025push}, HiDex~\cite{cheng2023enhancing}, and HDP~\cite{wang2025hierarchical} is also related to our work, however, PushAnything samples contact locations and evaluates them via MPC; HiDex uses MCTS for contact selection followed by path planning; and HDP employs a diffusion-based hierarchy for contact prediction and trajectory generation.
+Those methods differ from ours in the design of control hieriarchy.
+Specifically, we emphasize the distinction from HACMan~\cite{zhou2023hacman}, which also decomposes manipulation into \emph{where} to touch and \emph{how} to contact.
+However, HACMan uses a flat RL policy to jointly learn both components, requiring the policy to implicitly handle contact dynamics.
+In contrast, our method offloads contact-dynamics reasoning to contact-implicit MPC, allowing the RL policy to focus on geometric reasoning.
+This decomposition yields significantly better data efficiency and higher manipulation performance.